 So When Can My Wages Be Garnished?

-There are a few circumstances where wages can be garnished in Pennsylvania:
+There are a few circumstances where wages can be garnished in Pennsylvania

-- For PHEAA student loans
+- – For PHEAA student loans

-- For child support
+- – For child support

-- For judgments relating to final Divorce proceedings
+- – For judgments relating to final Divorce proceedings

-- For room and board or for back rent
+- – For room and board or for back rent

-- For a validly obtained out of state judgment that is properly transferred into PA
+- – For a validly obtained out of state judgment that is properly transferred into PA

 Free Case Review

-Questions about wage or bank account garnishment?
-Call us at 412-823-8003 for a free, no obligation consult.
+Threatened with garnishment?
+Call us at 412-823-8003 for a free, no obligation consultation.